redhawk668/ZX-Spectrum-S-Video/README.md

 # Composite output works, why designing this board?
 Why not?
 I wanted some exercise in KiCad and I am using a RetroTink 2X.
 The Spectrum's composite output is absolutely horrible on this.
 However, it accepts s-video signal.
 So, that made me wonder, is it possible to seperate the Y/C signals on a ZX Spectrum?
 Some googling later I found this thread on the World of Spectrum forums:

 https://www.worldofspectrum.org/forums/discussion/47120/new-video-about-s-video-modification-on-issue-two-48k-spectrum/p1.
-Credits go to MAK1024 and RGA24.
+Credits go to MAK1024 and RGA24 for providing the basics for this design.

 I first built it up on a piece of stripboard and did some testing and it worked quite well with my RetroTink.
 Nice clear image without dot crawl.
 So, to answer the question above, I designed this PCB to make it easier to build and reversible.